 - Be sympathetic to the fact that a number of the services we use are control, led by third parties and not ourselves.
 We will report any vulnerabilities in third party software to the relevant partner organizations but we cannot control what they do nor do we condone infringement of the rights held by third parties (including individuals with subject access rights to personal data and owners of rights in software and databases used in or with our systems).

 We do not condone security research that involves the following:

 - Utilising a vulnerability or carrying out activity further than is necessary to establish its existence (e.g. downloading more data than necessary to demonstrate the vulnerability or deleting or modifying any data).

 - Potential or actual denial of service of Impero’s applications and systems.

 - Brute force attacks to gain access to the system.
 This is not a vulnerability in the strict sense, but rather repeatedly trying out passwords.

 - Requests for remuneration for the reporting of security issues either to Impero Software, or through any external marketplace.
-Impero does NOT run a bug bounty programme and does not offer compensation for any vulnerabilities that are reported.
+Impero does NOT run a bug bounty program and does not offer compensation for any vulnerabilities that are reported.
 If requested, and these guidelines are followed, the security researcher will be credited on this page and in the release notes of the software.

-3. reporting security vulnerabilities
+3. Reporting security vulnerabilities